ardasamett/byMood/README.md

 </center>

   <p align="center">
     byMood predicts and categorizes your mood, which you type as a prompt, with sentiment analysis.
-In this way, it recommends you the best movies and books.
+In this way, it recommends you the best movies, books, and music.
     <br>

   </p>